Call for appointment:240-677-3000 240-677-3000

-The University of Maryland Medical Center's Neurocritical Care and Emergency Neurology Unit is one of the most sophisticated in the area, specially equipped to care for the sickest patients when timely care is critical.
+University of Maryland Capital Region Health is equipped to care for the sickest patients when timely neurological care is critical.

 - Ischemic strokes

-- Multidisciplinary Approach – UMMC's neurocritical care team works closely with our colleagues from neurosurgery, interventional neuroradiology, stroke neurology, epilepsy, and neuromuscular disease to diagnose and manage complicated neurocritical care patients.
+Our neurocritical care team works closely with our colleagues from neurosurgery, interventional neuroradiology, stroke neurology, epilepsy and neuromuscular disease to diagnose and manage complicated neurocritical care cases.

 - Integrating the patient and family into daily rounds